 The tools provided by Ad Commander allow you to create agent automations that suit your particular goals.
 A couple of use cases could be:

 Check my ad stats for the last 30 days.
-If any ads have below a 1% CTR and over 1000 impressions, set them to draft.
+If any ads average below a 1% CTR and have over 1000 impressions, set them to draft.

 In this scenario, the agent could pull ad stats, evaluate the data, and then switch an ad to draft.
 You could also modify this example to pull data from your analytics platform if your agent has access.

-Pull my ad stats every Monday and send me an email summary.
+Pull my ad stats from wpadcommander.com every Monday morning at 9 am and send them to me on Slack.

 This would automate your ad stats retrieval to avoid having to login to WordPress and pull reports manually.